tugrulx/mvcsocialmediajava/README.md

-# mvcsocialmediajava
+# Social Media Platform with JAVA MVC

+A social media platform with limited features
-Advanced object orianted project for get good at design patterns
+Purpose of the project is to get good at design patterns